 While Root offers typical types of car insurance, they don’t insure every type of vehicle.
 There is no motorcycle insurance or insurance for all-terrain vehicles, for instance.

 They also don’t have gap insurance, which is worth considering.
-Gap insurance is important for some situations, like if you total your car but owe more on the car than the insurance company will pay you for it.
+Gap insurance is important in some situations, like if you total your car but owe more on it than the insurance company will pay you for it.

 Root car insurance discounts

-Root has a motto of “savings made simple,” which doesn’t offer the buffet of discounts many insurers do because it ensures you the lowest prices possible from the get-go.
+Root’s motto is “savings made simple,” and it doesn’t offer the buffet of discounts many insurers do because it ensures the lowest prices possible from the start.

-Root Insurance asserts that it isn’t skimpy on the discounts because you’re already getting the cheapest coverage you possibly can by being a good driver, and any discount you qualify for is built-in immediately to your quote.
+Root Insurance asserts that it isn’t skimpy on the discounts because you’re already getting the cheapest coverage possible by being a good driver, and any discount you qualify for is immediately to your quote.

-If you continue to prove that you’re a good driver, Root lowers your premium as low as it can go, so there’s no need for additional discounts.
+If you continue to prove that you’re a good driver, Root will lower your premium as low as possible, so there’s no need for additional discounts.

 It doesn’t base your insurance on whether your kid gets A’s or F’s in school.
-It bases on whether your kid is a good driver.
+Rates are based on whether your kid is a good driver.
 This approach may save you time and hassle in the long run.

-Many insurance companies base your insurance premium, at least in part, on your credit score.
+Many insurance companies base your premium on your credit score, at least partly.
 If you have low credit, you’ll have a higher premium.
 Root does that, too, but they’ve made it a mission to eliminate credit-based scoring by 2025.

-Root, as a general rule, gives you a steep discount for being an excellent driver.
+As a general rule, Root gives you a steep discount for being an excellent driver.

-If you bundle your car insurance with home insurance through Root, you can lower your car insurance (and homeowners insurance) even further.
+If you bundle your car insurance with home insurance through Root, you can even lower your car insurance (and homeowners insurance).

 And while it isn’t quite a discount but a perk, it’s worth noting that Root includes roadside assistance with every policy (although in California, you have to pay for it separately).

 Any service under $100 is covered for vehicles, and you get up to three incidents per six-month policy term.
-They also will pay you a cash bonus (anywhere from $10 to $100, depending on the state) if you refer friends to Root.
+They also will pay you a cash bonus, usually $10, if you refer friends to Root.

 Where is Root insurance available?